dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 For each visualization object, the user will be able to filter in the app by:

-   * Period: Daily, Weekly, Monthly, Yearly, This Quarter, Last Quarter, Last 4 Quarters and Quarter this year.
+   * Relative Period: Daily, Weekly, Monthly, Yearly, This Quarter, Last Quarter, Last 4 Quarters and Quarter this year.
    * OrgUnit: Select "All" to display all the org units available to the user or "Selection" to specify one or multiple org units.

 ![](resources/images/capture-app-image180.png){ width=25%}